cloudmaven/documentation/pages/acs/acs_epigenome_imputation.md

 show prices as high as $1000/sample, but I'm not sure how much it would cost a lab equipped to do the assay in-house.

-Fourth when you went up to running 1% of the genome it still took 1 hour.

-This might be true for some version of the model and for some cluster configuration, but unfortunately I can't tell you exactly which one.
-Lately my models take longer to train than an hour; they are more on the order of 10 hours, and some of my attempts for things I was trying this fall took more like 12-24 hours to train.

-Fifth when you do the entire genome it will take... wait for it...
-1 hour. (these are wall clock times)

-I think you'd be hard-pressed to get the run time down to an hour, at least with my current implementation.
-The run time is highly dependent on model settings and the size of the cluster you're willing to allocate, so I'm sure you could make the run time pretty reasonable, but the whole genome has proven problematic (see above).

 {% include links.html %}